Chords & Chord Progressions: Major Triads, Theory & Ear Training

 • Chord structure: 1-3-5

-• Character: consonant, happy, light, heroic.
+• Character: consonant, stable, happy, light, heroic.

 music notation for c major triads